 If you want a hike with variety in the Arapaho and Roosevelt Forests of the Rocky Mountains, the Crosier Mountain Rainbow Trail would be the furfect choice for you and your canine companion.
-The spectacular hike is a five-mile round trip out and back trek that will take you and your pup about 2230 feet up to an elevation of 9250 feet.
+This spectacular hike will take you and your pup about 2230 feet up to an elevation of 9250 feet.
 This is a short trail, but it is steep, rugged, and it is the least used trail to Crosier Mountain.

 You and your pooch will start at a small parking lot in a large cut on the south side or Devils Gulch Road (County Road 43).
 Parking is free, but limited, and there are no restrooms or water, so bring your own H20, as well as baggies to clean up after your pupster.
 The trail is easily followed as it is well worn, so you will have no trouble staying on the path.
 Keep your doggo on a leash and practice “leave no trace” principles at all times.

 The Crosier Mountain Rainbow Trail climbs steadily and steeply on a dirt path through the forest of aspen and ponderosa pine trees.
 You will be hiking switchbacks for the first two miles where the Crosier Mountain Glen Haven Trail junction cuts in from the east and west.
 At about 2.4 miles, keep a lookout for an old cabin to the left (north) and downhill from the trail.
 You will see a large aspen tree growing out of the middle of the building, which is a pawesome sight you don’t see every day.